 It’s Colin Firth, isn’t it?

 A great film has its own vibe, breathing fresh air into the marketplace.
 The same goes for EPKs.
+Use the “Our Story” section on our free EPK template for this section.

 When developing your EPK, put your project’s angle front and center in the first two pages.
 There are plenty of stories about love, revenge, and giant robots.